netpump-data/docs/docs/setup-app-registration.md

    ![Click to add a scope][add-a-scope]

 2. Fill in the form in with the below values
-   > :information_source: **Note:** Only `Scope Name` is required to match the below value, the consent display names and descriptions can be adjusted to suit company requirements and policy.
+   > ℹ️ **Note:** Only `Scope Name` is required to match the below value, the consent display names and descriptions can be adjusted to suit company requirements and policy.

    |||
    | ------------- | ------------- |